 Any such sale, other than to existing shareholders, would be potentially dilutive to the voting power of existing shareholders and could be dilutive with regard to dividends and other economic aspects of the common stock.
 Because the number of shares of common stock that could be so issued and the timing of any issuance is not currently known, the actual dilutive effect cannot be predicted.
-In addition, because the exercise price per share at the time of exercise would likely be less than the net asset value per share at the time of exercise and because the Company could well incur expenses in connection with any such sale, such exercise for all shareholders.
+In addition, because the exercise price per share at the time of exercise would likely be less than the net asset value per share at the time of exercise and because the Company could well incur expenses in connection with any such sale, such exercise could result in a dilution of net asset value per share at the time of exercise for all shareholders.
 Such dilution would disproportionately affect non-subscribing shareholders.